Skip to main content

 </style>

-Test the button and confirm the transaction is successful in your Merchant’s Portal or using the API.
+Test the button and confirm the transaction is successful in your Merchant’s portal or using the API.

 PayFields Standalone Apple Pay Button